zjunlp/DeepKE/example/llm/UnleashLLM/README.md

-# Relation Extraction with Large Language Models
+# How to Unleash the Power of Large Language Models for Few-shot Relation Extraction?

 <p align="left">
     <b> English | <a href="https://github.com/zjunlp/DeepKE/blob/main/example/llm/UnleashLLM/README_CN.md">简体中文</a> </b>